The film which you are about to see is an account

 What is amazing, then, is that "The Texas Chain Saw Massacre" has very little blood and the violence comes off as relatively tame by today's standards.
 The reason so many people mislabeled the film's content was because of its sheer, feel-it-in-the-gut power.
 Director Hooper set out to make a motion picture of raw, uncompromising intensity and gritty, unflinching realism, and that is exactly what he achieved.
 Loosely based on the story of serial killer Ed Gein (who would also inspire 1960's "Psycho

-"), the film takes the viewer into the mouth of unquenchable insanity and madness and refuses to tighten its grip until the final power tool is silenced by the end credits.
+"), the film takes the viewer into the mouth of unquenchable insanity and madness and refuses to loosen its grip until the final power tool is silenced by the end credits.

 Intermittent camera flashes open the film, the fleeting light revealing the decomposing remains of human corpses.
 On a radio, a news reporter tells of grave robbers plaguing the dusty Texas area.
 Who is behind the crimes?
 Who is taking pictures of the bodies, if, in fact, they are the same ones glimpsed moments before?
 This information is not disclosed through the course of the filmat least, not concretelybut it efficaciously sets a malevolent tone for the proceedings.
 So, too, does the music of the opening credits, made up more of a collection of booming, disconcerting sounds and rumbles than a proper orchestral arrangement.